Pinantan Lake: Earlier community

 Peter Botta arrived around 1900, followed by a flood of new settlers.
 Opposite the former school site, he built a large residence/lodge on the hill as an overnight stage stop.
 A post office existed 1912–1955 and a school 1916–1958.

 When the Botta lodge burned down in 1926, resulting in an estimated $10,000 loss, a smaller building replaced it.
 In 1936, fire totally destroyed the McDonald sawmill.

 In 1968, electricity transmission extended into the area.

 In 1976, a post office opened within the general store.
 When a new school opened in September 1978, all the classes were held in portables.
 About this time, a referendum favoured raising taxes to acquire a pumper truck and erect a firehall for the fledgeling volunteer fire department.
 Months later, the decision was reversed.
 In November 1988, a permanent school building replaced the portables.

 Recreation

 The lake was first stocked in 1908 and officially opened to fishing in 1912.
 The popularity of the fishing drew Admiral Sir Cyril Thomas Moulden Fuller to visit in 1928.

 The Pinantan Resort, which opened in 1937 on a property adjacent to the former Pene one, had many owners over the following years.
 A trout hatchery operated at the lake in the late 1940s.

 The Pinantan Lake Resort is a 14 acre lakefront property, which provides cabin accommodation, a private beach, and kayak/paddleboard rentals.
-Boating power upon the lake is restricted to electric motors of up to 7.5kW.
+Boating power upon the lake is restricted to electric motors of up to 7.5 kW.
 In a setting of abundant wildlife, the lake is popular for fishing, swimming, kayaking, and canoeing.
 Beneath the frozen surface from November to mid-April, rainbow trout are plentiful.